biibie/ai-video-generation/README.md

 ## Scripts and Usage
 1. Script Generation (Script_generator.py)

    Description :

--Generates an educational script using the Cohere AI model based on a given topic, explanation level, target age, creativity, humor, and duration.
+   Generates an educational script using the Cohere AI model based on a given topic, explanation level, target age, creativity, humor, and duration.
    Usage:

--Ensure you have your Cohere API key in keys.json.
+    Ensure you have your Cohere API key in keys.json.

 3. Script Splitting (script_splitter.py)